vbaderks/msf/README.md

   The thought behind it is that most people that create shell extensions are using the latest available compiler and target the latest version of Windows.

-* On-demand.
-These versions are not longer developed or tested, but support is not removed from the code base.

 * Legacy support.
 These versions are not longer actively maintained and support is removed to keep the code clean.
    The source code in the repository is tagged to make it easy to retrieve